31 Best Places to Visit in Malaysia In 2023

 Charming Kuala Terengganu on Malaysia’s east coast is an under-visited city.

-The stunning Crystal Mosque is the city’s best-known attraction and is lovely to behold.
+The stunning Crystal Mosque is the city’s best-known attraction and is lovely.

 From its white sandy beaches and laid-back vibe, its wealth of activities is a paradise for those who enjoy the outdoors and the natural world in Terengganu!

-The lake is inhabited by a wide variety of fish and is bordered by lush trees.
+The lake is inhabited by a wide variety of fish bordered by lush trees.

 Travel Tip: Tasik Kenyir closes from October to March yearly during the northeast monsoon season.